The Party Wall etc. Act 1996

 Party Wall Notice – Dissent

+There are some common misconceptions about what 'consent' or 'dissent' means in regard to a Party Wall Notice.
+Firstly, it is important to appreciate that the Act is an enabling piece of legislation.
+The procedure set out by the Act, if properly followed, gives building owners rights to undertake works to a party wall that they wouldn't otherwise have, and protection to adjoining owners who's property may be affected by the works.
+It does not give an affected neighbour the ability to block or stop work.
 In order for the provision of the Act to apply there must be a dispute between the parties that they are calling on a party wall surveyor to resolve.
-The word ‘dispute’ is unhelpful, in that it implies animosity between neighbours.
+The word 'dispute' is unhelpful, in that it implies animosity between neighbours.
 What it really means is that there is a matter that neighbours cannot agree upon or they need assistance with understanding the proposed works from a professional.
 A neighbour to building work might be happy for the work to progress, but very unhappy if this was to happen at unsociable hours or over the weekend.
+'Dissenting' to the work in such an instance allows for the appointment of Surveyors or a Surveyor.
+This may assist in preserving the relationship between neighbours.
+The surveyor will be a buffer between them and enable the parties to avoid difficult conversations about matters they are not so clear on.
+In addition to this, the Surveyor will review the planned works.
+This will ensure a neighbouring property is properly protected.
+It may also identify areas which may need further input from the design team/contractor.
+This can avoid more costly and problematic disputes down the line.

 Party Wall Notice – Consent

-An adjoining owner can ‘consent‘ to the works.
+An adjoining owner can 'consent' to the works.
 In this case there is no dispute for surveyors to resolve, and no requirement for an Award.
 Consents can be conditional.
-One of the most obvious conditions we recommend is for the building owner to pay for an experienced surveyor to take a record of the condition of their neighbour’s property before the work starts.
-A schedule of condition will be considerably cheaper than the cost of one or two surveyors producing a party wall award.
+One of the most obvious conditions we recommend is for the building owner to pay for an experienced surveyor to take a record of the condition of their neighbour's property before the work starts.
+A schedule of condition will be less expensive than the cost of one or two surveyors producing a party wall award.
 It will also benefit both owners.
-An accurate record of the condition of a neighbour’s property will avoid potential disputes in the future if there is any damage as a result of work.
+An accurate record of the condition of a neighbour's property will avoid potential disputes in the future if there is any damage as a result of work.
 It is also important to bear in mind that an adjoining owner consenting to a party wall notice does not lose any of their rights under the Act.
 This includes the right to appoint a surveyor later in the process if a specific dispute arises.

 Building Owners Advice